Artistic Director & General Manager

 Gregory Hughes is the founding Artistic Director and principal conductor of Chicago’s Lakeview Orchestra, and was named the 2016 Conductor of the Year by the Illinois Council of Orchestras.
 Mr. Hughes has been described by the late Andrew Patner of 98.7 WFMT as a “phenomenal young conductor” and Lawrence A. Johnson of Chicago Classical Review praised his conducting as “surprisingly strong and compelling.”
-He has collaborated with world-class artists including Rachel Barton Pine, David Schrader, and Irina Feoktistova.
+He has collaborated with world-class artists including Rachel Barton Pine, Andrew Staupe, Holly Mulcahy, David Schrader, and Alexis Magaro.

 Mr. Hughes founded Lakeview Orchestra in January of 2013 and rapidly established the ensemble as one of the leading volunteer orchestras in the City of Chicago.
 In 2016 Lakeview Orchestra garnered an unprecedented three awards in a single year from the Illinois Council of Orchestras, including the prestigious Orchestra of the Year award.
 Under his leadership the orchestra performed the Chicago premiere of Carl Nielsen’s opera Maskarade with the VOX3 Collective, and commissioned and premiered choreography for Márquez’s Danzón No. 2 in partnership with Ballet Chicago.

-Mr. Hughes was educated at the Wheaton College Conservatory of Music.
+Mr. Hughes was educated at the Wheaton College Conservatory of Music where he studied conducting with Daniel Sommerville and Paul Wiens.
 He has also studied with Paul Vermel, Samuel Jones and Donald Portnoy at the Conductors Institute of South Carolina, and with Kirk Trevor at the International Conducting Institute.